frabas/DISPLACE_GUI/README.md

 Run the graphical user interface for DISPLACE with e.g. displacegui

-Make sure your model objects is set to [0].
+By default the Model Objects is set to 4.
+If you want to run a scenario, first make sure your Model Objects is set to [0].

 ![alt text](https://github.com/frabas/DISPLACE_GUI/blob/master/docs/quickstart_select_model_0.png)

-If yes then in the main menu do a "File">"Load a Scenario Model"
+If yes then in the main menu do a "File">"Load a Scenario Model,

  ![alt text](https://github.com/frabas/DISPLACE_GUI/blob/master/docs/quickstart_load_scenario_file.png)

 and choose a scenario file (a .dat file) you´ll find in the\simusspe folder of your DISPLACE dataset.
+Select the file, click Ok and wait to see the DISPLACE graph plotted on the map.

  ![alt text](https://github.com/frabas/DISPLACE_GUI/blob/master/docs/quickstart_scenario_file_is.png)

- and click start for a DISPLACE simulation to start:
+You can now click start in the DISPLACE command panel for a DISPLACE simulation to start:

  ![alt text](https://github.com/frabas/DISPLACE_GUI/blob/master/docs/quickstart_click_start.png)

+After some object creation and initialization the time step window will shortly update and the simulation run to the end time step.

  ## Simulation output formats